-Working area
+Working Area

+WARNING!
 Auxiliary equipment may have both manual and automatic modes of operation.
 As equipment can move suddenly and without warning, do not enter the work cell of this equipment during automatic operation, and do not enter the work envelope of this equipment during manual operation.
 If you do, serious injury can result.

+WARNING!
 Make sure that power to the auxiliary equipment is turned OFF and locked out before you perform maintenance procedures on the equipment.

-Qualification of personnel
+Qualification of Personnel